git-pkgs/pin/README.md

 ## As a Go library

-The CLI is a thin shim over the importable module.
-For one-shot scripts, the package-level functions take the same options the CLI flags wrap:
+For one-shot scripts, the package-level functions take the same options the CLI flags wrap (the CLI is itself a thin shim over them):

 ```go
 import "github.com/git-pkgs/pin"